eu-sanisa/DHQ_feeding_python/README.md

 # References
 Rodriguez, A., Zhang, H., Klaminder, J., Brodin, T., Andersson, P. L. and Andersson, M. (2018).
 ToxTrac: a fast and robust software for tracking organisms.
 Methods in Ecology and Evolution, 9(3):460-464.

 Friard, O., and Gamba, M. (2016).
 BORIS: a free, versatile open‐source event‐logging software for video/audio coding and live observations.
-Methods in ecology and evolution, 7(11): 1325-1330.
+Methods in Ecology and Evolution, 7(11): 1325-1330.